-Cover letters should always be included with any resume you submit.
-Your cover letter may be as important as your resume.
-Cover letters are customized to fit the job being sought.
+Cover letters should always be included with any resume or job application you submit.
+Customize each cover letter to the job you’re applying for.

 An excellent cover letter:

 - Identifies the job you are applying for and how you found out about it.

 - Describes the qualifications you have that meet the requirements of the job you’re applying for.

 - Explains why you’re interested in the job and/or the company and how you can help the company meet its goals.